bradleeharr/KalmanTracking/README.md

 # Kalman Tracking

+This project is an example of Kalman Filters used for video object tracking.
 Video object tracking is a process of dynamically creating a model for the location of an obejct within a video.
 It is similar to object detection.
 In both cases, the location of an object and the identity of an object are usually the most important problems.

-Video tracking using
+This demontrates video tracking using
-1. OpenCV Trackers:
+1. OpenCV Trackers: MOSSE
 2. Kalman filter and smoothing methods

 # How to run